-It was the third installment in the Japanese series of films featuring the monster Godzilla.
-It was also the first of two Japanese made films featuring the King Kong character (or rather, its Toho Studios counterpart) and also the first time both King Kong and Godzilla appeared on film in color and widescreen.
-Produced as part of Toho’s 30th anniversary celebration, this film remains the most commercially successful of all the Godzilla films to date.
+It was the third instalment in the Japanese series of films featuring the monster Godzilla.
+It was also the first of two Japanese made films featuring the King Kong character (or rather, its Toho Studios counterpart) and also the first time both King Kong and Godzilla appeared on film in colour and widescreen.
+Produced as part of Toho’s 30th-anniversary celebration, this film remains the most commercially successful of all the Godzilla films to date.

 Meanwhile, an American submarine Seahawk gets caught in an iceberg.
 Unfortunately, this is the same iceberg that Godzilla was trapped in by the Japanese Self-Defense Forces back in 1955, and the submarine is destroyed.
 Godzilla breaks out and heads towards a nearby Arctic military base, attacking it.
 He continues moving inland, razing the base to the ground.
 Godzilla’s appearance is all over the press, making Tako furious.

 However, a JSDF ship orders them to return Kong to Faro Island.
 Godzilla had just come ashore in Japan and destroyed a train, and the JSDF doesn’t want another monster entering Japan.
 Unfortunately, during all this, Kong wakes up from his drunken state and breaks free from the raft.
 Reaching the mainland, Kong meets up with Godzilla…

 “Many on the production crew were displeased with how lighthearted the film was, believing that Godzilla was more appealing when he was something to be feared.
 However, Toho wanted to broaden the audience and felt targeting children with the more comical scenes was the way to go.”
 Monster Movie Kid

 “Normally I’d be a bit peeved at the infusion of comedy in a monster movies – I tend to like my monster flicks taken seriously – but considering that the humor and satire is part of the script’s DNA, well, I don’t quite mind it at all.
 And that adds substantially to the overall funness of this flick.”
-Andrew Simon, The Ramblings of a Minnesota Geek
+The Ramblings of a Minnesota Geek